Rahulverma0706/Bright_champs_assignment/README.md

 ✅ Just replace `YOUR_USERNAME` in the GitHub link if needed, paste this into `README.md`, and your repo will look professional and clean!

-Let me know if you want to add a frontend or protected routes section!